-While ceramic tiles are only recommended for interior walls and floors, porcelain tiles are gaining popularity due to its flexibility in application.
-It is the choice for floors that anticipate heavier traffic such as kitchen floors,hallways and even car porches as they are relatively more resistant to scratching and chipping.
+Hence, ceramic tiles are only recommended for interior walls and floors, or areas with light foot traffic.
+Porcelain tiles, on the other hand, are gaining popularity due to its flexibility in application.
+It is the choice for floors that anticipate heavier traffic such as kitchen floors, hallways and even car porches as they are relatively more resistant to scratching and chipping.

 There are many types of porcelain tile but the two common types that are seen in the Hafary showroom are full body porcelain and glazed porcelain.